akhilaku/Birthday-Card-Android-App/README.md

 Any beginer in android can clone it and learn to make a simple android wish card.
 When you are learning Android app development, you begin with single screen apps.
 This is one such app.This birthday app is a virtual Birthday wish card.

+This is how the Application(icon) looks like in a normal android phones.
 ![](https://github.com/akhilaku/Birthday-Card-Android-App/blob/master/Screenshot_20200515-191136.png)

 ![](https://github.com/akhilaku/Birthday-Card-Android-App/blob/master/Screenshot_20200515-191141.png)